tpatnala/mslearn-ai-information-extraction/Instructions/Labs/05-knowledge-mining.md

     }
     ```

-    This query returns the filename and key phrases any documents mentioning "New York" that are smaller than 380,000 bytes in size.
+    This query returns the filename and key phrases for any documents mentioning "New York" that are smaller than 380,000 bytes in size.

 ## Create a search client application